Reliability analysis for non-deterministic limit-states using stochastic emulators: Stochastic emulators

 \subsection{Stochastic polynomial chaos expansion}

 \emph{Stochastic Polynomial Chaos Expansion} (SPCE), introduced by \cite{Zhu_2023_SPCE}, is another stochastic emulator that enables modeling the output distribution of $Y_{\ve{x}}$.
-An artificial latent variable $Z$ is introduced to represent the stochasticity of the simulator within the polynomial chaos expansions framework.
-This approach capitalizes on the probability integral transform (PIT), a statistical technique that allows transforming a continuous random variable into another, enabling the mapping of a known variable $Z$ to the desired output distribution.
-Typically, $Z$ is chosen to follow a standard uniform or Gaussian distribution.
+It works by introducing an artificial latent variable $Z$ to represent the stochasticity of the simulator within the polynomial chaos expansion framework.
+This approach capitalizes on the Probability Integral Transform (PIT), a statistical technique that allows transforming one continuous random variable into another, enabling the mapping of a known variable $Z$ to the desired output distribution.
+Typically, the choice for the distribution of $Z$ is between a standard uniform and a standard Gaussian.